 - HBA Central* will monitor code usage on a monthly basis for misuse or abuse.
 Codes suspected of misuse will be turned off.

 - If the region notices any code abuse, please alert HBA Central who will turn off the abused code and issue a new one to the regional leadership

-Business development regional directors have access to real time membership and event attendance reports for their region to better inform their strategy.
-Compliance by these regional directors on the below guidance is required.
+CR presidents and regional directors have access to real time membership and event attendance reports for their region to better inform their strategy.
+Compliance by these leaders on the below guidance is required.

 Membership reports: personal information shared in membership reports cannot be used for personal reasons.
 If planning to do any direct outreach to members for any reason, the BD RD must first coordinate with the Engagement COE to avoid any conflicts with current outreach campaigns, to see if the two teams can coordinate their outreach and/or to see if the outreach fits into any other overall Engagement strategies currently ongoing.

 Event reports: personal information shared in event attendance reports cannot be used for personal reasons.
 Information gleaned from these reports should inform BD and CE strategy and in-person conversations, but not result in any direct outreach to attendees via email or phone.